AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

 - Eventually either party closes session and TCP connection

 ### Session Handling - Hello
-One of the worst annoyances till now is that server, at the very moment of socket connection, does not provide any useful information about the stratum flavour implemented: it's the client which has to start conversation trying with first messages.
+One of the worst annoyances until now is that server, at the very moment of socket connection, does not provide any useful information about the stratum flavour implemented.
+This means the client has to start a conversation by iteratively trying to connect via different protocol flavours.
 This proposal amends the situation making mandatory for the server to advertise itself to the client.
 When a new client to the server, the server **MUST** send a `mining.hello` notification :
 ```json
 {